richdevelopments/corporate-dashboard/README.md

  - The Stacked chart shows how ratios are changing over time.
  - Shows how the entire companies value has been changing over time.

-- The user can zoom in on a specific date range, selected on the timeline chart and the X axis of the Stacked Chart will dynamically change to the selected time in the year and the chart will display that data associated  to that time range.
+- The user can zoom in on a specific date range selected on the timeline chart and the X and Y axis of the Stacked Chart will dynamically change to the selected time in the year and the chart will display that data associated to that time range.

 - The user can select a metric - Revenue, Call Time and Units Sold from the dropdown menu then that data will be displayed in the Stacked Chart.